The Secret of Fletchers Cove

 Whenever I need a break from city life I head to Fletchers Cove.
-Here you can get back to nature and enjoy fishing, boating, bicycling and hiking, all without leaving the District of Columbia.
+Here you can get back to nature and enjoy fishing, boating, bicycling, and hiking, all without leaving the District of Columbia.

 It is hard to get to, but well worth the visit.
-By car, Fletchers Cove is only accessible via a one-lane entrance road off Canal Road.
-Past the Abner Cloud House, the road winds through a low, circa 1828 stone tunnel underneath the C&O Canal.
+By car, Fletchers Cove is only accessible via a one-lane entrance road off of Canal Road.
+Past the Abner Cloud House, the road winds through a low, c.
+1828 stone tunnel underneath the C&O Canal.
 A world of recreational possibilities lies on the other side of the tunnel.

 Fletchers is a small cove leading out to the Potomac River.
 With Little Falls upstream, the fishing hole at Fletchers Cove is second to none.
-For boaters interested in slow waters or bird or turtle watching, Fletchers Cove is one of the best places along the entire canal to canoe or kayak.
+For boaters interested in slow waters or bird and turtle watching, Fletchers Cove is one of the best places along the entire canal to canoe or kayak.

 Fletchers Cove is also an ideal place to start a hike or bike ride.
-Here the Capital Crescent Trail crosses and then parallels the towpath.
+Here, the Capital Crescent Trail crosses and then parallels the towpath.
 From Fletchers Cove, I can hike or bike into Georgetown, Bethesda, or go all the way to Cumberland Maryland.

 I don't have to worry about buying expensive equipment either.
 At Fletchers Cove, I can rent rowboats, kayaks, canoes and bikes from the concession stand.
 I can also either picnic on the wide lawns by the cove or grab a hot dog from the snack bar.